By adopting the OKR methodology, Agile Lab goes beyond the well-known limits of most organizations which are based on a command-and-control model.

 The relative weighting of these two types of OKRs is a cultural question.

-Since there is no ‘one size fits all’ OKR process that works for each company.
-Therefore, Agile Lab adopted the framework by crafting its own process and improving it cycle after cycle.
+There is no ‘one size fits all’ OKR process that works for each company.
+Therefore, Agile Lab adopted the framework crafting its own process and improving it cycle after cycle.

-The Agile Lab/OKR Facilitator is in charge of the process milestones, timelines and outcomes.
+The Agile Lab/OKR Champion is in charge of the process milestones, timelines and outcomes.

-- The CTO and the CEO communicate the cycle strategy
+- The CTO and the CEO define the short-term strategy

 This is a sample timeline of a typical OKR Week with a single objective, when cascading OKRs are used:

 |Day||Title||Activities||Goal of the day||Attendees|

-The company CEO and CTO present the short-term strategy
+CEO and CTO present the short-term strategy and the underlying reasons